holycrap872/ucls-ml-ai/CourseMaterial/01_sde_bootcamp/11_human_with_ai/lesson_plan.md

 ## Lesson Plan

 This lesson is the final lesson in the SDE Boot Camp unit.
+It opens with a short reflection on yesterday's quiz: where predictions matched results, where they didn't, and what role AI played (or didn't) in students' preparation.
-In it, students are given time to read a short article on the different roles AI can take during the learning process.
-The article is then compared with the assignment from the previous night and students are asked to compare their experience with the ideal presented in teh article.
+Students then read a short article on the different roles AI can take during learning, and use the role framework as language for what they just experienced firsthand.

 > Note: This lesson plan is only ~3/4 done